MVNO: Pros and Cons of “Cheap” Networks

 This is a win-win for everyone concerned in the deal.
 The parent network (in this case O2) can’t possibly use up all the network they’ve created, so they rent some out to an MVNO, helping to pay back the cost of creating the network in the first place.
 The MVNO on the other hand, doesn’t have to pay a hefty initial investment to build a network, and can just start selling phone plans to customers.
 Cool, right?

 So Wait, How Does This Affect Me?

 There are pros and cons to using an MVNO that we’ll get to in a moment.
 But for now, the important thing to know is that your chosen operator doesn’t necessarily own or even operate the network that you’re using.
 If your operator is an MVNO that rents its service from O2, then technically you’re using O2’s network.
-That means that you get the same coverage and level of service that an O2 customer would get, often at a much cheaper price.
+That means that you get the same coverage (and roaming capability) and level of service that an O2 customer would get, often at a much cheaper price.
 Sounds good, right?
 Well, it can be, but not always…

 The Pros of Going MVNO

 The main benefit of going with an MVNO as your operator is that you’ll almost certainly get lower prices.
 An MVNO doesn’t need to pay to create an infrastructure, so doesn’t need to recoup that initial investment by charging you higher prices.
 And many MVNOs have little retail infrastructure, selling plans online, through other retailers, or having only a handful of shops.
 This means they have low overheads and can pass those savings along to you.